-The following illustration shows a backup strategy that supplements full database backups with differential database backups and also a series of routine log backups.
-The presence of transaction log backups reduces potential work-loss exposure to the time after the most recent log backup.
-After the first database backup, a series of three differential backups is taken.
+The following illustration shows a backup strategy that supplements full database backups and log backups with differential database backups.
+The transaction log backups reduce potential work-loss exposure to the time after the most recent log backup, t14.
+A series of three differential backups is taken to reduce the number of transaction logs that would need to be restored in the event of a failure.
 The third differential backup is large enough that the next backup is a full database backup.
 This establishes a new differential base.

 Bulk Operations and the Full Recovery Model